DanielTemesgen/danieltemesgen.github.io/_posts/2020-01-04-github-actions.markdown

 ```

 Now we've defined the basic setup, the following steps will run on this server.
-Every step starts with a `Name`, which is what's shown to us whilst this runs, so it helps to be a bit descriptive.
+Every step starts with a `name`, which is what's shown to us whilst this runs, so it helps to be a bit descriptive.

 Next, there's the optional `uses` step.
 If you're using an Action developed by someone else then this is where you'd state what it is.